by Dr. Becky Spelman on 11/08/2014

-What is Psychodynamic Therapy?
+What is Psychodynamic Psychotherapy?

-In conversation with your therapist, exploring your deepest thoughts and fears can be stressful and hard, but in the process people often find that they form a close therapeutic relationship with their therapist, and can make real progress relatively quickly.In this respect, this therapeutic modality differs from the more traditional approach to psychotherapy, which takes a long-term approach.
+In conversation with your Therapist, exploring your deepest thoughts and fears can be stressful and hard, but in the process, people often find that they form a close therapeutic relationship, and can make real progress relatively quickly.In this respect, this therapeutic modality differs from the more traditional approach to psychotherapy, which takes a long-term approach.